seungjaeryanlee/nma-cn-project/README.md

-# Does engagement matter:
+# nma-cn-project
-## Do mice see the world differently when they don't care?
+## Does engagement matter: Do mice see the world differently when they don't care?

 Following repository contains code for the Project for Neuromatch Academy: Computational Neuroscience.

-Traditionally V1/VISp is considered a simple feature detectorStimulus representation in A1 adapts to engagement in go/no-go task.
+Traditionally V1/VISp is considered a simple feature detector.Stimulus representation in A1 adapts to engagement in go/no-go task.
+Does stimulus representation in V1 also differ depending on engagement (active) and disengagement (passive)?

+Cell & population level investigation was done.

+## Results
+For detailed analysis and results refer [NMA-2021-AwareWolfs.pdf](NMA-2021-AwareWolfs.pdf)
+- On single cell level our methods yield no clear results.
+- Population level dissimilarity (RDM) hints at the difference between active and passive session, but with control (pre-stimuli) this difference appears independent of the stimuli.

-# References
+## References

 - Bagur, S., Averseng, M., Elgueda, D., David, S., Fritz, J., Yin, P., Shamma, S., Boubenec, Y., & Ostojic, S. (2018).
 Go/No-Go task engagement enhances population representation of target stimuli in primary auditory cortex.
 Nature